 Wildlife

-The ocean at Point Lobos is home to sea lions, harbor seals, elephant seals, sea otters, and is a year-round stopping point for orcas.
-Visitors can even whale-watch without leaving dry land; gray whales migrate past this area from December to April, and can be easily seen from the coast.
+The ocean at Point Lobos is home to sea lions, harbor seals, elephant seals and sea otters and is a year-round stopping point for orcas.
+Visitors can even whale-watch without leaving dry land; gray whales migrate past this area from December to April and can be easily seen from the coast.

 While Pacific Grove is known for its Monarch butterfly sanctuary, not many people realize that Point Lobos also provides an important wintering-over spot for these flying jewels.